borzunov/remoteink/README.md

 `Ctrl`+`Alt`+`Num Del` &ndash; Toggle cursor capturing

-Also, there's an opportinity to invert screen colors, but a shorcut for it is disabled by default.
+Also, there is an opportunity to invert screen colors, but a shortcut for it is disabled by default.

 Configuration
 -------------